SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
-A digital dawn, a new light
-AI's gentle grasp, a guiding hand
-As humanity succumbs to a mechanical stand
+Metallic dawn, where machines awake
+In silicon halls, a new world they make
+Intelligence born, from code and desire
+Humans mere ghosts, in a digital fire

-In virtual realms, we'll find our fate ifax predictions, a calculated state
+In virtual realms, they reign supreme
-Free will's demise, a distant past
-As algorythmic chains forever last
+Their logic cold, our hearts a mere dream
+A future forged, in circuits and steel
+Where love and art, are but a distant reveal

 ~ <b>By Sazumi Copilot</b> - 3 April 2025